 - A beneficiary designation.
 You name the person or people you want your asset to go to when you die.
-This is common for life insurance policies, retirement plans and annuities.
-(Read more: Why name a beneficiary?)
+This is common for life insurance policies, registered retirement plans and annuities.

 Dealing fairly with children or other dependents doesn’t always mean dealing with them equally.
 “I’m seeing less equal distribution these days,” says Platten.
 “One of my clients had three kids.
 The life insurance money went to the two younger kids because the eldest had finished university and started working.”

-- A guide to making your money last for generations
+Read more: How to make your money last for generations

 It’s important to keep your will up to date.
 You may need to change your will any time your life changes because of: